brianhigh/research-computing/lab/Data_Wrangling.md

 ## [1] 3.2
 ```

-## Access rows by a vector of indicies
+## Access items by a vector of indicies

 In addition, rather than just putting a single integer in `[]`
 (as in `iris$Sepal.Width[3]`), one can put a vector of indices in!